 The course consists of six sessions and you will gain access to all of them on the course start date.
 You will have the opportunity to ask questions about the content of the course during a live chat session as well as on the course forum.

 It should not take you more than two to three hours of study time per week to complete the course in three weeks.
-You will have, however, five weeks to complete it.
-If after five weeks you have not completed the course, you will have to start it again next time it is offered.
+You will have, however, six weeks to complete it.
+If after six weeks you have not completed the course, you will have to start it again next time it is offered.

 If you decide to submit a final project, it will probably take you four to six hours to put it together.
-You will have six weeks from the start of the course to submit your final project.Enrol on this course
+You will have six weeks to submit your final project.Enrol on this course